LightningAlchemist/Badass_Drone/README.md

 # Badass_Drone
-A drone the is Badass
+A drone that is Badass